 The Juris Doctor (JD) is a graduate entry programme.
-The Chinese University of Hong Kong's Faculty of Law designed and offered it as a response to the recommendation of the Redmond-Roper Report "that there should be opportunity for mature age students, and graduates in other disciplines, to study law - both for equity and access reasons and for the richness and diversity this brings to the law schools and the legal profession" (Report, 11.4 at p.
+CUHK LAW designed and offered it as a response to the recommendation of the Redmond-Roper Report "that there should be opportunity for mature age students, and graduates in other disciplines, to study law - both for equity and access reasons and for the richness and diversity this brings to the law schools and the legal profession" (Report, 11.4 at p.
 271).